Shankarpali

 • Knead the dough once again for 20-30 seconds and divide it into 2 parts.

 • Roll one part to make a ¼ inch thick circle.
-Keep the other part covered with the cloth.
+Keep the other part covered with a damp cloth.

 • Cut the circle into 1-inch squares using a knife.
-Discard the uneven ends and add the dough to the remaining part of the dough.
+Remove the uneven ends.

 Fry The Shankarpali